Location-Aided Pilot Contamination Avoidance for Massive MIMO Systems: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In this paper, we characterized the effect of interference for MIMO BSs with a large, but finite, number of antennas, harnessing user location information.
 Building on this characterization, we formulated several pilot assignment problems as integer quadratic constraint optimization problem.
-These problems are solved centrally, provided that all the information about all users is shared among all BSs.
-We show that the pilot contamination for the proposed pilot assignment strategies is eliminated even when the number of antennas is finite.
+These problems are solved centrally, provided that all the information about all users is shared among all BSs. {To reduce the computational complexity of these joint optimization problems, we further proposed heuristic algorithm which assigns users to pilots based on both distance and angle of arrival information of the users.} {We show proposed pilot assignment strategies offer improved channel estimation performance as well as enhanced downlink sum rate even when the number of antennas is finite.} {However, low-complexity greedy methods suffer from a severe performance penalty compared to joint optimization. }

-The centralized approach proposed in the paper is computationally expensive and requires high communication overhead.
-Part of our ongoing research focuses on developing distributed implementations based on local information only.
+Part of our ongoing research focuses on developing distributed implementations {based on local information}.{{} Distributed implementations for pilot contamination avoidance under a game theoretic framework have been proposed using coalition games \cite{Mochaourab:2016} and non-cooperative games \cite{ahmadi2016game}.
+However, none of the aforementioned approaches exploits the location information that BSs can obtain and considered in this work. }

 \appendices{}